How to escape atypical regions in the symmetric binary perceptron: a journey through connected-solutions states: Going beyond the no-memory

 with the condition on the fields

 Consequently, this builds a new effective Markov chain where a "link" ${\bf x}_{t_0+j\Delta_t^3}$ now only couples with its neighbors ${\bf x}_{t_0+(j-1)\Delta_t^3}$ and ${\bf x}_{t_0+(j+1)\Delta_t^3}$.
-It is then straightforward to pursue this routine an arbitrary number of times.
+It is then straightforward to iterate this routine an arbitrary number of times.
+The detailed computation for building sequently the nested Markovian chain can be found in App.~\ref{app: mem potential}.
 In the rest of this section we will refer at each iteration of the computation as a level of the nested Markov chain.
 Level one corresponds to the original no-memory chain, level two to the Markov chain with $\Delta_t^2$ steps increment, and so on and so forth.

-Focusing on building the level 2 Markov chain, we have to detail how the entropic and energetic term simplify.
-Starting with the former, we have straightforwardly